 Make sure you know what to do and what not to do.
 For more information, read our free report "Claim Denied- The Ugly Truth About Disability Insurance."
 Download it online to learn the ins and outs on how to handle your ERISA long-term disability case and if your injuries are serious or your claim has been denied, you need a lawyer, how to choose the right lawyer to represent you.

-Still have questions?
 Call us today at (202) 393-3320 to find out how to protect yourself.
-And if you have been denied long term disability and received a denial letter, you may have only 180 days to file an appeal - this is a lot more involved than filling out a form, so call us today and we'll give you a free analysis of your denial letter to get you started.
+And if you have been denied long term disability and received a denial letter, you may have only 180 days to file an appeal - this is a lot more involved than filling out a form.
+Contact us today and we'll give you a free analysis of your denial letter to get you started.